mileshall1/fashionai/README.md

 # Closet
-AI fasion project, users can submit images or descriptions of their clothing/wardrobe
+AI fashion project, users can submit images or descriptions of their clothing/wardrobe